darylantony/ghostly/README.rst

 Ghostly
 =======

-Lightweight API around Selenium Webdriver for end to end testing with Django.
+Lightweight API around Selenium Webdriver and helpers for end to end testing with Django.

 This package is alpha, the API will most likely change!

 Usage
 =====

+You can use use this package outside of Django however it has limited use.

+Essentially there are two components, as follows;

+- ``Ghostly`` - A lightweight wrapper and helper methods for Selenium Webdriver.
+Presently it provides a handful of methods that utilise xpath to deal with a page, such as ``xpath``, ``xpath_wait`` et al.
+- ``GhostlyDjangoTestCase`` - A lightweight test case that extends `StaticLiveServerTestCase`_ and sets up an instance of ``Ghostly``.
+It provides methods such as ``assertCurrentUrl``, ``assertXpathEqual`` et al.

 GhostlyDjangoTestCase
 ---------------------

-``GhostlyDjangoTestCase`` inherits StaticLiveServerTestCase_ and thus fires up a WSGI server that handles requests.
+``GhostlyDjangoTestCase`` inherits `StaticLiveServerTestCase`_ and thus fires up a WSGI server that handles requests.

 Given you have a named URL ``home`` with a ``<h1>Hello World</h1>`` visible in